Monday, April 2

-The Research Funding Opportunities session has been refreshed in order to provide more interaction between the government agency presenters and our membership.
-Invited talks will consist of a 15-minute introduction centered on the overall focus of the agency's materials science research efforts, programmatic descriptions of how to collaborate or apply, and other general details.
-These talks will be followed by four roundtable discussions (maximum) of a 10-minute Q&A between the agency presenters and MRS Members.
+The Research Funding Opportunities session now provides more interaction between government agency presenters and MRS Membership.
+Invited talks will consist of a 20-minute introduction centered on the overall focus of the agency's materials science research efforts, programmatic descriptions of how to collaborate or apply and other general details.
+These talks will be followed by roundtable Q&A sessions with the individual program managers.

 Navigating Funding Opportunities in Materials Research at NSF

 An overview of the Division of Materials Research, one of the largest and most diverse divisions at the National Science Foundation, will be described and funding opportunities in materials research presented.

 Lynnette D. Madsen has worked at the National Science Foundation (NSF) as a program director in materials research since 2000.
 Additionally, she has completed three detail assignments at NSF dealing with international efforts with Africa, increasing the advancement of women in academic careers, and strategic human capital analysis and planning.
 She has led new co-operative activities with European researchers in materials; been part of the driving force in program development and initiatives in nanotechnology, manufacturing, and sustainability; and has maintained an active independent research program.
 Previously, she was on faculty at Linköping University and held a visiting/adjunct faculty position at Carnegie Mellon University.
 Earlier, she spent a decade working in industry in Canada.

 Materials Research Directions and Opportunities in the Office of Basic Energy Sciences